Why A Bark Collar Won't Fix Your Barking Dog!

 As the pet population has increased over the past few years, so have purchases of bark collars.
 This is concerning, as bark collars don't actually solve barking.

-Traditionally, bark collars have been used on dogs as a deterrent to noisemaking – they can either be remote controlled or they can automatically react to both sound and vibration.
-The concept behind bark collars is that they reduce barking by deploying some form of unpleasant consequence at the exact time the barking occurs (e.g. a spray of citronella, an ultrasonic noise, or an electric shock).
-The dog learns to associate the punishment with the behaviour and as a result, the behaviour stops.
+The concept behind bark collars is that they deter barking by deploying some form of unpleasant consequence at the exact time the barking occurs (e.g. a spray of citronella, an ultrasonic noise, or an electric shock).
+They can either be remote controlled or they can automatically react to both sound and vibration.
+The theory is that the dog learns to associate the punishment with the behaviour and as a result, the behaviour stops.

 Except it doesn’t really work like that, and here’s why.

 A dog’s bark is their voice – and not every noise a dog makes is a bark.
 They may vocalise in any number of ways including coughing, sneezing, snoring, yelping, or groaning.
 As with barking, these sounds are a natural and normal part of being a dog.
 A bark collar often can't distinguish between different noises, and as a result, dogs wearing them may be punished for something they have no control over.
 In fact, dogs’ bark collars can even be triggered by other dogs barking near them, and loud noises which aren’t even barks at all!

 When it comes to actual barking, we must acknowledge that dogs bark for a reason, and this is completely fair.
 Although barking may not be desirable to us or our neighbours, there may be circumstances in which even we would agree it is entirely expected, particularly if we consider life from the dog’s point of view.
 In many ways, dogs were designed to bark, for instance: